nsevendev/rxor/README.md

 # Rxor Documentation

 - Rxor is a lightweight and versatile library for managing reactive states with React.
-  This documentation provides a complete guide to understanding and using Reactivizor
+  This documentation provides a complete guide to understanding and using rxor

 - Rxor uses `rxjs` as a subpackage, and needs `React 18.0.0` minimum and `Typescript 5.0.0` minimum to work.